 When your eyes are directly exposed to blue light, it can cause the retina to become damaged.
 According to the American Macular Degeneration Foundation, damage to the retina caused by blue light can result in the development of macular degeneration.
-Macular degeneration causes loss of central vision and when that happens, you will no longer have the ability to see things in front of you.
+Macular degeneration causes loss of central vision.
+And when that happens, you will no longer have the ability to see things in front of you.

-When melatonin production is thrown off, it can cause all sorts of things to go wrong in your body and your brain and can even lead to an increased risk of health issues such as depression and cancer.
+When melatonin production is thrown off, it can cause all sorts of things to go wrong in your body and your brain.
+It can even lead to an increased risk of health issues such as depression and cancer.
 While blue light has always been around – in the sun and in other devices – the real problem comes from continual usage at close range to your eyes in low-light or dark settings.